1. What is the EU?

 Two important non-EU institutions

 The Council of Europe is not an EU institution.
 It is an intergovernmental organisation which aims to protect human rights, democracy and the rule of law.
 It also promotes European culture.
 Established in 1949, one of its early achievements was to draw up the European Convention on Human Rights.
-The Council of Europe now has 47 Member States, including all EU countries, and its headquarters are in Strasbourg, France.
+The Council of Europe now has 46 member states, including all EU countries, and its headquarters are in Strasbourg, France.
+(See below.)

 EU institutional responsibilities